 Mr. De Jesus Santana presented the BGMPO 2025 state safety performance targets.
 He explained that the targets are established annually, are based on five-year rolling averages, for each of the five metrics and reflect the 2025 Strategic Highway Safety Plan (SHSP) goal to reduce fatalities and serious injuries by half by 2035, moving towards zero by 2050.
 The MPO is required to set and show demonstrable progress towards meeting the performance targets and reflect these targets in their MTPs and MPO Planning Agreements with transit agencies, DOTs and planning partners.
 MPO's have until February 27, 2025, to endorse NCDOT's safety targets or commit to developing its own quantifiable performance measures with a methodology consistent with Federal reporting requirements.
+Chair Trivedi asked if the MPO developed its own targets during development of the plan.
+Mr. De Jesus Santana explained that it has been the the practice of the the BGMPO to adopt NCDOT's performance targets.
 Staff and the TCC recommended TAC approval by endorsing NCDOT's safety targets (for each of the five measures) for 2025 by resolution.
-As there were not questions, Vice Chair Hall made the motion to approve.
-Ms. Bedford seconded the motion and the motion carried by unanimous voice vote.
+As there were not questions, Mr. Peter Murphy made the motion to endorse the NCDOT 2025 BGMPO Safety Performance Targets and recommend TAC approval by resolution.
+Ms. Lawson seconded the motion and the motion carried by unanimous voice vote.